Key Takeaways

 Scenario 1: Tenant reports ants in kitchen

 Response: This is typically landlord responsibility unless tenant sanitation is clearly the cause.
 Schedule treatment promptly.
-Minor ant activity may be seasonal and not indicate infestation, but treatment prevents escalation.
+Minor ant activity is often seasonal and not a full infestation, but treatment now prevents the colony from establishing inside the wall void.

 Scenario 2: Bed bugs discovered in one unit of multi-family building

-Response: Treat the affected unit immediately.
-Inspect adjacent units.
-In multi-family buildings, bed bugs spread through walls and shared spaces—this is a building issue, not a tenant issue.
+Response: Treat the affected unit right away.
+Inspect every adjacent unit.
+In multi-family buildings, bed bugs travel through walls and shared spaces, so this is a building issue, not a tenant issue.
 Landlord responsibility.

 Scenario 3: Mice in single-family rental, tenant has been there two years